-The supposed dessert may have turned into an expensive luxury without people’s realization; spending a fortune to devour something so caloric-ally sinful, yet know nothing about mooncakes.
+This supposed dessert may have turned into an expensive luxury without people’s realization; spending a fortune to devour something so caloric-ally sinful, yet know nothing about mooncakes.

 Mooncakes Hide Secrets to Overthrow Conquerors

-Like all other legends, there’re various tales of how mooncakes came about.
+Like other legends, there’re various tales of how mooncakes came about.
 But one of the more popular stories started during the reign of the Mongolian people.

-The Historical event traced back almost 3,500 years ago in the Yuan Dynasty, when rebel leader Zhu made mooncakes claiming to celebrate the Mongols rule.
+The historical event traced back almost 3,500 years ago in the Yuan Dynasty, when rebel leader Zhu made mooncakes claiming to celebrate the Mongols rule.